caltemose/tabs-to-accordion/README.md

 ### Completely Closing the Accordion

 The original CodePen example for this code did not allow the accordion to be completely collapsed.
-By completely collapsed I mean this:
+By completely collapsed I mean that when the component is on a small screen (in accordion mode) only the buttons/titles are visible and all content is hidden:

 ![collapsed accordion](collapsed-accordion.png)

 After implementing the feature, I realized one reason why the original developer may not have added this feature: when the accordion is completely collapsed and the user changes the window size to switch the component from accordion mode to tabs mode, there will be no visible tab content which is not a desireable behavior of a tab system.

 In this case, I have included this behavior in my version of the component but it is disabled by default.
+When it is enabled, an optimized (throttled) window resize listener is added that will check to see the accordion is completely collapsed and the window is resized to switch to tabs mode - in this case the previously visible content will be shown.

 ### Consistent Tab Height

 Enforcing a consistent tab height across all tabs prevents the page from wiggling when the user changes tabs and the newly-visible tab content is a different height than the previously-visible tab content.

 I experimented with handling this in Javascript but it became clear that for me, the best way to enforce consistent tab height is through the CSS and breakpoints and is best left to the developer using this component.
+Additionally, enforcing a consistent tab height is not always a good idea which is another reason why I removed this behavior.
 Read on if you want to know why.

 There are two primary reasons why I removed my test code that normalized the tab content height.
 The first reason is the most significant.
 In order to set the tab content elements uniformly, on initialization the heights of all tab content elements must be checked to determine the biggest one and then the heights of all tab content elements are set to that maximum height.
 The problem with this is that in order to determine the tab content element heights, each element cannot be hidden using `display: none` - they must be hidden with something like `visibility: hidden`.
 Since this is not normally a desirable way to hide content, the Javascript must temporarily style the tab content elements so they can be measured and then reset their styles back to the default.
 For example, I used this styling to be able to measure the tab content elements: